Background Check Policies and Procedures

 FBI Rap Back Services

-• The FBI Rap Back Services is a system through which the FBI will retain the covered individual's fingerprints and provide CCL with daily federal and state reports of any new charges, arrests, warrants, or convictions that match the individual's fingerprints.
-This process allows CCL the ability to require a covered individual to be fingerprinted only once because of the continuous monitoring of the system.
+• The FBI Rap Back Services is a system through which the FBI will retain the covered individual's fingerprints and provide OL with daily federal and state reports of any new charges, arrests, warrants, or convictions that match the individual's fingerprints.
+This process allows OL the ability to require a covered individual to be fingerprinted only once because of the continuous monitoring of the system.

 Background Check Card